 Note: The information in this piece is a mix of research and personal experience.
 I’ve been to the shopping mall at the Petronas Towers, but I didn’t get to go to the top of the towers.
-This was a practice piece that I wrote when I was asked to write a sample travel piece.
+This was a practice piece that I wrote to try my hand at travel writing.

 A trip to Petronas Twin Towers in Kuala Lumpur, Malaysia is like hitting two birds with one stone—sightseeing and shopping.
 In 1998, it was the tallest structure in the world, but Taipei 101 surpassed it in 2004.
 In terms of twin towers though, it is the tallest one still.
 Petronas is short for Petroliam Nasional Berhad, which is the government-owned oil and gas company.
 A modern structure that rises above the city, it is a sight to behold.